OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 Finally, because Design from Trust is the common thread connecting very different movements and industries, your ability to see it improves the more stories you hear of DfT examples.
 I've started telling these stories [[Introducing My Contrarians|here]] and [[Shorts to Revitalize Cities|here]] and would love to spark others' extending this catalog.

+Storytelling is key to our collective growth.

 ## Outcomes

-You may have noticed that Design from Trust addresses many topical questions.
-For example, how might we:
+Design from Trust addresses many topical questions.
+For example, it can help us:

-- Build lasting trust with our clients and customers (and employees and suppliers)?
+- Build authentic, durable trust with our clients and customers (and employees and suppliers).
-- Break the grip of addictive social media and surveillance capitalism?
+- Break the grip of addictive social media and surveillance capitalism.
+- Rebuild trust in institutions (by changing them, not by marketing them better).
-- Rebuild trust and retake control over the design of our living spaces and institutions?
+- Retake control over the design of our living spaces and institutions.
-- Bridge the political divides that separate us?
+- Bridge the political divides that separate us.
-- Repair our failing systems, from education and governance to health care, urban design and more?
+- Repair our failing systems, from education and governance to health care, urban design and more.
-- Help people connect to meaning and purpose?
+- Help people connect to meaning and purpose.
+- Help young folk find their way into promising adulthood.
-- Make the best use of Generative AI to create positive futures?
+- Make the best use of Generative AI to create positive futures.

 Lovely, useful ideas spill out when you flip your assumptions about trust, such as [Scarcity = Abundance - Trust](https://www.youtube.com/watch?v=rlo8d7F5hdo&feature=youtu.be), [The Joy Line](https://www.youtube.com/watch?v=vkjEOigXUrk), and, well, Design from Trust itself 😁.